 4. GET RECOGNIZED

 Getting recognized by your institution helps with organizing events, advertising, raising money, and more.
 Each institution has different rules for this process, so work with your advisor to navigate these steps.
 If your institution has an office of student life and activities or a similar group in charge of student clubs, this can be a great place to start.
-You can find a constitution template here.

 5. BUILD YOUR TEAM